davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

     ```

 10. Here's the good and bad news.
-Good: I will provide you with a `Makefile` for every assignment, so that you can just type `make` to compile.
+Good: I will provide you with a `Makefile` for every assignment, so that you can just type `make` to compile your program.
 The bad: You need to follow my file structure, or learn how to edit your `Makefile` to include your own files.
 This leads to less flexibility, and, not everyone agrees with my way of splitting the files apart.
-All in all, and I would say that it's good form to learn how to write `Makefile`s if you're a serious C programmer, but I'll leave it as an external exercise.
+All in all, and I would say that it's good form to learn how to write `Makefile`s if you're a serious C programmer, but I'll leave it to be an external exercise.

 #### Submission